Adidem23/OrgConnect/README.md

 ## Key Features :

-# One to One Video Calls :
-- Seamless Video and Audio streaming for PeertoPeer Communication

-# Screen Sharing :
+# Community Creation :
-- Seamless Screen Sharing from Peer to Peer
+- Users can create their communities e.g sports , naturelovers and they are just like groups in WhatsApp

 # Video :